sopra-fs21-group-11/sopra-client/README.md

 #### `npm run dev`

-Runs the app in the development mode.<br>
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
 You will also see any lint errors in the console (use Google Chrome!).

 #### `npm run test`

-Launches the test runner in the interactive watch mode.<br>
+Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 > For macOS user running into an 'fsevents' error: https://github.com/jest-community/vscode-jest/issues/423

 #### `npm run build`

-Builds the app for production to the `build` folder.<br>
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
+The build is minified and the filenames include the hashes.
 Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.